shang8024/flaskr-tdd/README.md

 Test everything out once last time!

-## Conclusion

-1. Want more Flask fun?
-Check out [TestDriven.io](https://testdriven.io/).
-Learn how to build, test, and deploy microservices powered by Docker, Flask, and React!
-1. Want something else added to this tutorial?
-Add an issue to the repo.

 # Complemtary materials:
 As many of you know, Flaskr -- a mini-blog-like-app -- is the app that you build for the official Flask [tutorial](https://flask.palletsprojects.com/en/3.0.x/tutorial/).
 I've gone through the tutorial more times than I care to admit.
 Anyway, I wanted to take the tutorial a step further by adding [Test-Driven Development](https://testdriven.io/test-driven-development/) (TDD), a bit of JavaScript, and deployment.
 This article is that tutorial.
 Enjoy.